greifentor/jasperreportchecker/README-Java.md

 single list of files to respect in the application run.

 **Note:** There is a strange behavior with Windows Powershell: This CLI changes the pattern parameter to a list of matching file names if there are some in the current directory.
+This argument list is not accepted by the application.